Coherent Springer theory and the categorical Deligne-Langlands correspondence

 The second is the theory of categorical traces of Frobenius as developed in~\cite{dennis shtuka,xinwen trace,GKRV}.
 When applied to a suitably formulated local geometric Langlands correspondence, we obtain an expected equivalence between an automorphic and spectral category.
 The automorphic category is $\Shv(\Gv(F)/^{\Fr} \Gv(F))$, the category of Frobenius-twisted adjoint equivariant sheaves on $\Gv(F)$, with orbits given by the Kottwitz set $B(\Gv)$ of isomorphism classes of $\Gv$-isocrystals.
-The spectral category is expected to be a variant of a category $\IndCoh(\BL_G(F))$ of ind-coherent sheaves over the stack $\BL_G(F)$ of Langlands parameters into $G$.
+The spectral category is expected to be a variant of a category $\IndCoh(\BL_{F,G})$ of ind-coherent sheaves over the stack $\BL_{F,G}$ of Langlands parameters into $G$.
 The former category contains the categories of representations of $\Gv(F)$ and its inner forms as full subcategories, hence we expect a spectral realization in the spirit of Theorems~\ref{third main thm intro} and \ref{fourth main thm intro}.

-Finally, a major source of inspiration in the mixed characteristic setting is Fargues' conjecture~\cite{fargues} in the number field setting, which interprets the local Langlands correspondence as a geometric Langlands correspondence.
+The last of these developments is the program of Fargues-Scholze~\cite{fargues}, \cite{scholze lecture} in the context of $p$-adic groups, which interprets the local Langlands correspondence as a geometric Langlands correspondence.
 On the automorphic side one considers sheaves on the stack $\Bun_{\Gv}$ of bundles on the Fargues-Fontaine curve, whose isomorphism classes $|\Bun_{\Gv}|=B(\Gv)$ are given as before by the Kottwitz set of $\Gv$-isocrystals.
-The trivial bundle has automorphism group $\Gv(F)$, whose representations thus appear inside the automorphic category (more generally one has a decomposition into pieces given by representations of inner forms of Levis of $\Gv$).
-On the spectral side we have Langlands parameters, namely $G$-local systems on the curve.
-Thus one expects a categorical form of the Fargues conjecture to embed representations of $\Gv(F)$ into a category of coherent sheaves over Langlands parameters.
-Such a refined form was indeed described in~\cite{scholze lecture} as this paper was being completed.
+This category of sheaves admits a semiorthogonal decomposition indexed by $B(\Gv)$, in which the factor corresponding to $b \in B(\Gv)$ is naturally equivalent to the category of smooth representations of the inner form $\Gv_b(F)$ arising from $b$.
+On the spectral side of the picture is the same category of ind-coherent sheaves on the moduli stack of Langlands parameter that we study.
+Fargues-Scholze construct a spectral action of the category of perfect complexes on this moduli stack on the category of $\ell$-adic sheaves on $\Bun_{\Gv},$ and conjecture that there is an equivalence of this category with the category of ind-coherent sheaves on the moduli stack of Langlands parameters compatible with this spectral action.
+Such an equivalence necessarily has the properties given in Theorem~\ref{fourth main thm intro}, although we do not attempt to verify that our construction is compatible with that of Fargues-Scholze.